-Using the rule is easy.
-Simply multiply the amount of new revenue you plan to bring in each month by 78, and viola: You have the total revenue earned in a 12-month time span.
+Applying the rule of 78 is pretty straightforward.
+You simply multiply the amount of new revenue you plan to bring in each month by 78, and viola — you have the total revenue earned in a 12-month time span.
 Of course, this model assumes you bring in only one new client each month, and that each client pays the same fee every month.

 For a visual explanation of the Rule of 78, check out the infographic below.